How To Make Homemade Pizza Healthier

 There’s no argument that cheese makes the pizza, but using too much can pack on the calories.
-Michael Miyahara, corporate chef for Papa Murphy’s, suggested in Shape Magazine to reduce the amount of cheese you use.
+Women’s Health suggested to reduce the amount of cheese you use.

 “Even reducing 25 percent of the cheese will really lower the calories and fat in each slice, but it’s a small enough cut that you’ll barely even notice a taste difference,” Miyahara said.